This page outlines the best ways you can assist individuals and communities who are impacted by a disaster.

 - Confirm the needs by contacting the voluntary organization of your choice before starting to collect.

-- If you have a quantity of a given item or class of item to donate, and you need help in determining which organizations to give to, you can make your offer through the National Donations Management Network.
+- If you have a quantity of a given item or class of item to donate, and you need help in determining which organizations to give to, contact your FEMA Voluntary Agency Liaison for guidance.

 For More Information